I hope we keep in touch as you journey through

 I wanted to tell you how much I enjoyed your workshop.

-true professional passionate about his craft.
-As you may have noticed, I am myself passionate about improving my skills to
+professional passionate about his craft.
+As you may have noticed, I am myself passionate about improving my skills to provide always

 Jean-Louis H.H.
 Ziesch, CLVS, CCVS, CME

 HD Media Group 410 South Michigan Avenue, Suite 925

 Member of NATPE, IDA, IFP, LA Film Independent, DCS

 June 10, 2008

 You Sir are without doubt, as I said earlier, the most intriguing person I have ever met.
 The Lecture and Workshop were very amazing

 in as far as seeing how lighting in the real world goes and the skill it takes to replicate it on film.
 There's a lot we take for granted using